Laparoscopic Entry Techniques | Article | GLOWM

 • The underside of the abdominal wall should be swept with index finger to clear omentum or bowels and confirm the absence of adhesions;

-• A blunt-ended or Hasson trocar is placed through incision into the abdominal cavity and secured with stay sutures;
+• A blunt-ended or Hasson trocar is placed through the incision into the abdominal cavity and secured with stay sutures;

 • Insufflation tubing is attached to the port;